krakend/krakend-documentation/backends/service-discovery.md

             "sd": "dns",
             "sd_scheme": "https",
             "host": [
-                "api-catalog.service.consul.srv"
+                "_https._tcp.my-application.default.svc.cluster.local"
             ],
             "disable_host_sanitize": true
         }
     ]
 }
 ```
-With the configuration above, KrakenD will query every 30 seconds the `api-catalog.service.consul.srv` DNS and will apply to the internal balancer any weights and priorities returned by the DNS record.
+With the configuration above, KrakenD will query every 30 seconds the `_https._tcp.my-application.default.svc.cluster.local` DNS and will apply to the internal balancer any weights and priorities returned by the DNS record.

 ## How priority and weight affect balancing
 When the Service Discovery answers with the list of hosts, **only the lower priority is taken**.
 For instance, if you have a response like this one: